Marina del Rey’s 4th of July Fireworks

 Views from the Water

-Hornblower Cruises will offer special July 4 cruises: a brunch excursion and a 3-hour dinner cruise timed to watch the fireworks.
+Hornblower Cruises will offer special July 4 cruises: a brunch excursion and a 3-hour dinner cruise and a 2-hour observation cruise with light bites timed to watch the fireworks.
 Reserve ASAP at hornblower.com.
 Alternatively, you can charter a private yacht to get the ultimate close-up view.
 Find information about companies properly licensed to operate charters in the Marina here.

 Los Angeles County Parking lots charge $7-$15.
 Click here for a map.
 This holiday attracts several thousand visitors, so local parking will be scarce, especially after 1 p.m.
 Parking in restaurant lots and at the Waterside shopping center is allowed only for patrons of those businesses.
 The Marina Towers (4676 & 4640 Admiralty Way) will allow public parking at $20 per car.
 See “Getting Here” section below for transportation from parking lots to the main viewing areas.